Healing With Somatic Therapy | Types & Benefits

 The goal of this technique is to help a person develop more positive thinking and behavior to better respond to traumatic events in the future.

-While somatic therapy might be beneficial for trauma patients, it might not be helpful for healing long-term mental health problems.
+While somatic therapy might benefit trauma patients, it might not be helpful for healing long-term mental health problems.

 Types Of Somatic Therapy